8 days Escorted Tuscan Food & Wine Tour with options to extend your stay.

 Morning departure for San Gimignano, famous for its medieval architecture and towers.
-At the height of its glory, San Gimignano's patrician families had built around 72 tower-houses as symbols of their wealth and power.
+At the height of its glory, San Gimignano's patrician families had built around 72 tower houses as symbols of their wealth and power.
 Although only 14 have survived, San Gimignano still retains its feudal atmosphere and appearance.
 On the way to Siena along the ancient Via Francigena, lunch with some of the traditional local produce such as the Certaldo onion (Slow Food Presidium), and the organic extra virgin olive oil from San Gimignano at the little family-run farmhouse Il Castagnolino.
 Visit and have a talk on the techniques used in producing organic olive oil.
-Admire the most important and most beautiful architecture in Siena.
-Sampling of some delicious traditional desserts like the Panforte in one of the most famous pastry shops in town.
+Admire the most important and beautiful architecture in Siena.
+A sampling of some delicious traditional desserts like the Panforte in one of the most famous pastry shops in town.
 Free time for shopping before returning to the hotel.
 Overnight stay.

 DAY 6: MONTALCINO (B, T, C, D)

 Morning departure for Montalcino, famous for its Brunello, one of the best red wines in the world.
-Montalcino, however, is also a beautiful art city which dominates 3,000 hectares of vineyards (1,500 for Brunello alone).
-A visit to the Mastio della Rocca which is home to the Enoteca La Fortezza where it will be possible to buy some local products and the exceptional honey, a local specialty, and sample some wine.
+Montalcino, however, is also a beautiful art city that dominates 3,000 hectares of vineyards (1,500 for Brunello alone).
+A visit to the Mastio della Rocca which is home to the Enoteca La Fortezza where it will be possible to buy some local products and exceptional honey, a local specialty, and sample some wine.
 Free time.
-Return to Florence area and join a cooking class dedicated to the Tuscany tradition, followed by dinner.
+Return to the Florence area and join a cooking class dedicated to the Tuscany tradition, followed by dinner.
 Return to the hotel.
 Overnight stay.

 DAY 7: CIVITA DI BAGNOREGGIO - ROME (B, D)

 Morning departure for Rome.
 Stop on the route in Civita di Bagnoregio.
 The town is noted for its striking position atop a plateau of friable volcanic tuff overlooking the Tiber river valley, in constant danger of destruction as its edges fall off, leaving the buildings built on the plateau to crumble.
 The city is also much admired for its architecture spanning several hundred years.
 Free time for lunch.
 Proceed to Rome.
-Check in at your hotel.
+Check-in at your hotel.
 Time to settle in.
 Farwell dinner in a typical local restaurant.
 Overnight.

 DAY 8: DEPARTURE (B)

 After breakfast, free time.
-End of tour with option to visit another region in Italy or elsewhere.
+End of tour with the option to visit another region in Italy or elsewhere.

 Please allow three hours for check-in to your international flights and two hours for domestic.